pascomnet/documentation/mobydick/content_en/02user/02user.md

 Influences: only Users.

 #### xmpp.group
-All Users that have been assigned a role with the role type xmpp.group, will be linked together in a XMPP //FixMe shared Group.
+All Users that have been assigned a role with the role type xmpp.group, will be linked together in a `XMPP` shared group.
 That is to say the clients in the contact list do not have to mutually add themselves, but will be immediately visible to one another.
 Should you assign the property xmpp.group to the role All Users, everyone will always see everyone in the Client.

 Influences: only Users.